bazelbuild/bazel/docs/cpp.md

 ----------------------------------------

 Suppose you are using [Google Test](https://code.google.com/p/googletest/).
-You can use one of the `new_` repository functions in the WORKSPACE file to create the repository:
+You can use one of the `new_` repository functions in the _WORKSPACE_ file to download Google Test and make it available in your repository:

 ```python
 new_http_archive(